-There are many possible warmer worlds in the future.
-This infographic illustrates three storylines of these possible warmer worlds based on different mitigation options as outlined in Special Report on Global Warming of 1.5°C Cross-Chapter Box 8, Table 2 from Chapter 3, which draws knowledge across chapters such as Chapter 2’s mitigation scenarios, Chapter 3’s assessments of changes in regional climate and accounting for different characteristics of internal climate variability in the next decade, and other elements from Chapters 4 and 5 of the report.
+This infographic is based on the Cross Chapter Box 8 of the IPCC Special Report on Global Warming of 1.5°C that was completed in 2018.
+It illustrates three storylines of these possible warmer worlds based on different mitigation options as outlined in Cross-Chapter Box 8, Table 2 located in Chapter 3, which draws knowledge across chapters such as Chapter 2’s mitigation scenarios, Chapter 3’s assessments of changes in regional climate and accounting for different characteristics of internal climate variability in the next decade, and other elements from Chapters 4 and 5 of the report.

 All three storylines illustrate how differing actions to mitigate and adapt to climate change, as well as how the Earth’s internal climate variability, can result in very different future warmer worlds.
 The three different storylines show: a path among a best-case scenario where there is a collective, early move to mitigation; an intermediate, mid-case scenario where delayed action occurs only after a warm decade in the 2020s; and a worst case scenario where there is uncoordinated action that occurs only late in 21st century.
 In the intermediate and worst-case storylines, internal climate variability plays a role in determining climate action (realisation vs overlooking of urgency).